ChameleonCloud/docs/source/technical/gui.rst

 Instances
 _________

 The Instances page allows you to work with your instances.
-You may launch, terminate, monitoring, associate/dissociate a floating IP to a instance.
+You may launch, terminate, monitor, or reboot an instance.
 Clicking on the dropdown list in *Action* column to see what you are eligible to do to your instances.

 .. figure:: gui/instances.png
    :alt: The Instances page